Joe Biden is set to become the next president of the US, vowing new direction for divided country

 In Wilmington, Delaware, near a stage that has stood empty since it was erected to celebrate a potential victory on Election Night, people cheered and pumped their fists as the news that the presidential race had been called for the state's former senator arrived on their cell phones.

 On the nearby water, two men in a kayak yelled to a couple paddling by in the opposite direction, "Joe won!
 They called it!" as people on the shore whooped and hollered.
+Harris, in workout gear, was shown on video speaking to Biden on the phone, exuberantly telling the president-elect "We did it!"
 Biden was expected to take the stage for a drive-in rally after dark.

-There were scenes of celebrations in some big cities across America, including New York.
-And a crowd thronged the recently christened "Black Lives Matter" plaza in Washington to cheer just a few blocks from the White House.
+Across the country, there were parties and prayer.
+In New York City, spontaneous block parties broke out.
+People ran out of their buildings, banging on pots.
+They danced and high-fived with strangers amid honking horns.

+People streamed into Black Lives Matter Plaza near the White House, waving signs and taking cellphone pictures.
+In Lansing, Michigan, Trump supporters and Black Lives Matter demonstrators filled the Capitol steps.
+The lyrics to "Amazing Grace" began to echo through the crowd, and Trump supporters laid their hands on a counter protester, and prayed.

 Americans showed deep interest in the presidential race.
 A record 103 million voted early this year, opting to avoid waiting in long lines at polling locations during a pandemic.
 With counting continuing in some states, Biden had already received more than 74 million votes, more than any presidential candidate before him.